simonmichael/hledger/hledger/hledger.m4.md

 `-B`, `-V` and `-X` are special cases of the more general `--value` option:

-     --value=TYPE[,COMM]  TYPE is cost, end, now or YYYY-MM-DD.
+     --value=TYPE[,COMM]  TYPE is cost, then, end, now or YYYY-MM-DD.
                           COMM is an optional commodity symbol.
                           Shows amounts converted to:
                           - cost commodity using transaction prices (then optionally to COMM using market prices at period end(s))
+                          - default valuation commodity (or COMM) using market prices at posting dates
                           - default valuation commodity (or COMM) using market prices at period end(s)
                           - default valuation commodity (or COMM) using current market prices
                           - default valuation commodity (or COMM) using market prices at some date